richard-scryber/PaperworkDayDocs/configuration/document-events-and-access.md

     // Request properties/methods:
     // - Request.FilePath: The path being requested
     // - Request.CompleteRequest(): Call this when done handling the request
-    // - Use Request.CompleteRequest(Stream, true, null): If successfull
+    // - Use Request.CompleteRequest(Stream, true, null): If successful
-    // - Use Request.CompleteRequest(null, false, error.Message): If it falied.
+    // - Use Request.CompleteRequest(null, false, error.Message): If it failed.
 }
 ```